andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ## Create and manage Kubernetes clusters

 As soon as I have logged in the first thing I would like to do is to create a Kubernetes cluster.
 Rancher supports many methods of creating a Kubernetes cluster.
 Rancher can create clusters in a hosted Kubernetes provider such as Amazon EKS, Azure AKS, Google GKE and more.
 Rancher can create clusters and provision the nodes on Amazon EC2, Azure, DigitalOcean, Harvester, Linode, VMware vSphere and more.
 If you dont use any of them, it can create clusters on exisiting nodes like VMs deployed with a Linux (or even Windows..)
-OS waiting to be confgured to do something (I will go through that later) or using [Elemental](https://elemental.docs.rancher.com/) (more on that later also).
+OS waiting to be configured to do something (I will go through that later) or using [Elemental](https://elemental.docs.rancher.com/) (more on that later also).

 ![create-clusters](images/image-20240506215803466.png)